yahiko00/Paon/README.md

 ## Installation ##
 	npm install paon

-To compile the TypeScript source to JavaScript, you need to install the **TypeScript** compiler:
+To compile the TypeScript source to JavaScript, you would need to install the **TypeScript** compiler:

 	npm install -g typescript

-To generate the minified JavaScript version when building, you need to install **uglifyjs**:
+To generate the minified JavaScript version when building, you would need to install **uglifyjs**:

 	npm install -g uglifyjs

 ## Build ##
-Resulting files are created in the *./dist/* folder.
+Resulting files are created in the *dist/* folder.

 Complete build (compilation and minification):